 A Remarkable Family

 Together with several white families, George and Isabella Bush and their five sons left for the West in wagons and oxcarts in 1844.
 Bush and a white friend, Michael T. Simmons (1814-1867), led the party.
-Their hopes of settling in the Willamette Valley were dashed when, in 1845, the Oregon Territorial Legislature banned settlement by blacks (while also, much more admirably, outlawing slavery in the vast territory).
+Their hopes of settling in the Willamette Valley were dashed when, in 1845, the Oregon Territorial Legislature banned settlement by Blacks (while also outlawing slavery in the vast territory).

 Shortly after their arrival in what would become Thurston County, Isabella Bush gave birth to the couple's sixth son, Lewis Nisqually Bush (1847-1923), his middle name a tribute to Chief Leschi and members of the Nisqually Tribe who had befriended the family and helped them in the first lean months of settlement.
 All of the sons stayed close to the Bush Prairie homestead their entire lives, and only two, William Owen (most commonly called "Owen") and January Jackson, ever married.